 Makes about 36 meatballs

-1. Line two baking sheets with parchment paper, and preheat the oven to 375°F.
+1. Line two rimmed baking sheets with parchment paper, and preheat the oven to 375°F.

-2. While the oven is reaching the cooking temperature, finely mince the mushrooms, shallot, sweet potato, and cilantro.
+2. Finely mince the mushrooms, shallot, carrots, and cilantro.

-3. In a large bowl, combine the ground beef, fish sauce, tomato paste, and the minced veggies and herbs.
-Sprinkle on salt and pepper.
+3. Combine the ground beef, fish sauce, tomato paste, and the minced veggies and herbs in a large bowl.
+Season with salt and pepper.

-4. Thoroughly combine all the ingredients with your hand.
+4. Thoroughly mix all the ingredients with your hands.

-5. Scoop out uniform balls and use your hands to roll out meatballs.
-They should be roughtly 1½ inches in diameter.
+5. Form uniform balls using your hands to roll out meatballs (~1½ inches in diameter).

-6. Divide the meatballs onto the two lined baking sheets and bake each tray for 15-20 minutes, rotating the tray half way through to ensure even cooking.
+6. Line the meatballs onto the two lined baking sheets and bake each tray for 15-20 minutes, rotating the tray half way through to ensure even cooking.

 What are the benefits of this dish?